BI Leadership Capability Assessment Framework

 The lived experience

-Individual contributors rate what is actually happening in the team right now — the culture they experience, the support they receive, the practices they observe in their daily work.
+Team members rate what is actually happening in the team right now — the culture they experience, the support they receive, the practices they observe in their daily work.

 Completed by: Analysts · Data Engineers · BI Developers · Individual Contributors